elvyrra/hawk/README.md

 2. Type ```git clone  https://github.com/elvyrra/hawk.git ```
 3. Type your site URL in your favorite browser, and fill the displayed forms

+NOTA BENE : THIS PROJECT IS NEW, THE DOWNLOAD PLATFORMS FOR PLUGINS AND THEMES IS NOT AVAILABLE YET.
+WE DON'T RECOMMEND TO USE IT FOR THE MOMENT IF YOU'RE NOT WEB DEVELOPPER.
+THE PLATFORM WILL BE AVAILABLE IN THE NEXT FEW MONTHS